apptainer/singularity/SUPPORT.md

 Need help?
 We have several ways to reach us, depending on your preferences and needs.

 ## Documentation
 If you haven't already, read our [documentation](https://apptainer.org/docs/).
 These docs have common use cases, and might be helpful to browse before submitting an issue.
-You can contribute to our documentation by creating PRs against the [apptainer-admindocs](https://github.com/hpcng/singularity-admindocs) and [singularity-userdocs](https://github.com/hpcng/singularity-userdocs) repositories.
+You can contribute to our documentation by creating PRs against the [apptainer-admindocs](https://github.com/apptainer-admindocs) and [apptainer-userdocs](https://github.com/apptainer-userdocs) repositories.

 ## Github
 For issues with code (and especially if you need to share debug output) we recommend Github issues boards.

- - [Singularity Issues](https://github.com/hpcng/singularity/issues): is recommended for most issues with the Singularity software.
+ - [Apptainer Issues](https://github.com/apptainer/issues): is recommended for most issues with the Apptainer software.
- - [User Documentation](https://github.com/hpcng/singularity-userdocs/issues) questions, feedback, and suggestions should go here.
+ - [User Documentation](https://github.com/apptainer-userdocs/issues) questions, feedback, and suggestions should go here.
 Feel free to create an issue on a board and additionally request updated content here.
- - [Admin Documentation](https://github.com/hpcng/singularity-admindocs/issues) questions, feedback, and suggestions should go here.
+ - [Admin Documentation](https://github.com/apptainer-admindocs/issues) questions, feedback, and suggestions should go here.
 Feel free to create an issue on a board and additionally request updated content here.

 ### How do I ask for help?